ankrutik/notes/aws/solutions_arch_cert/notes.md

 ### Modes

-- governance: users with right/permissions can modify object
+- **governance**: users with right/permissions can modify object
-- compliance: object can't be modified for the retention period by even the root user; retention period cannot be shortened
+- **compliance**: object can't be modified for the retention period by even the root user; retention period cannot be shortened

 **Retention period** is applied by storing a timestamp on the object's metadata.